-People know me now and they are beginning to listen to my message and inviting me to share it far and wide.
-Some of the other places you can find me are:
+People know me now and they are beginning to listen to my message encouraging the love of gardening and inviting me to share it far and wide.

-In Go Gardening, the public face of the Nursery and Garden Industry of New Zealand.
-I also contribute to their in print magazine. >click here<
+- Go Gardening Magazine, the public face of the Nursery and Garden Industry of New Zealand.

-In Kiwifamilies.
-I love encouraging families to get together to grow veggies and teach the next generation where their food comes from.
-It is always fun to get creative with each new set theme to bring it back to the garden. >click here<
+- I enjoy encouraging families to get together to grow veggies and teach the next generation where their food comes from.
+I have written articles for Kiwifamilies website and the Natural Parent Magazine.

 I’ve also been on the telly!
-Most of my appearances are locked behind regional settings, but I can tell you I was in a cooking show alongside some of our country’s most famous chefs.
+I was in a cooking show alongside some of our country’s most famous chefs.
 Actual proper chefs!
 I am a gardener, but I found myself in the TV show Cook the Books as in my book The Good Life there are recipes.
 Mostly weird and wonderful ways of using up a glut.
-So there I was, whipping up a treat in front of a camera crew.
+So, there I was, whipping up a treat in front of a camera crew.
 Very exciting.

-Don’t forget Facebook.
-You can find me there.
+And don’t forget social media.
+You can find me there – when I remember to post things.
+I’m on Facebook, Twitter, and Instagram.
 Search for Sarah the Gardener and you will find extra things, in a kind of behind the scenes way.

 I like to think of this as an incomplete list, because I love what I do, even if sometimes I am ridiculously busy, there is always room for more opportunities to share the love of gardening.